-8.1 Role of AI and ML in Resource Optimization and Decision-Making
+Role of AI and ML in Resource Optimization and Decision-Making

-The integration of Artificial Intelligence (AI) and Machine Learning (ML) in agriculture has transformed crop production by enabling more efficient use of resources, improving operational processes and increasing overall yields.
+The integration of AI and ML in agriculture has transformed crop production by enabling more efficient use of resources, improving operational processes and increasing overall yields.
 By processing real-time data from sources such as drones, sensors and satellite imagery, these technologies help farmers make informed decisions on when and how to apply critical inputs like water, fertilizers and pesticides, thereby minimizing waste and enhancing profitability.
 As noted by Jessy et al. (2024), such precision-driven approaches allow resources to be allocated most effectively, directly benefiting farm economics.

-8.2 AI-Based Irrigation Management
+AI-Based Irrigation Management